 A few months or maybe a year passed and I had a sick feeling that I knew what was happening.
-I came home to find out that Bethany’s dad had molested her again and that he bought her a little yellow outfit because he felt bad.
+I came home to find out that Bethany’s dad had molested her again.
+He’d bought her a little yellow outfit because he felt bad.

 I accepted the pastor’s confident assurances that no further harm would come to Bethany.
-My assignment was to focus on my marriage and learn to trust my husband so I could save my daughter from his advances.
-Any suspicion on my part would only divide us and put Bethany in harm’s way.
+He gave me the assignment to focus on my marriage and to learn to trust my husband so I could save my daughter from his advances.
+According to him, any suspicion on my part would divide us and put Bethany in harm’s way.
 It was all up to me.

 I tried to do everything I thought would help my relationship with my husband.
 I never said no to sex and I listened to everything he said.

 After twenty-one years of marriage, I was emotionally exhausted.
-In spite of my best efforts, he still wasn’t happy with me and I was done doing everything his way.
+In spite of my best efforts, my husband still wasn’t happy with me and I was done doing everything his way.

 Shortly after the divorce, when Bethany was nineteen, she told me she wanted to talk.
 I already knew by her tone that she was going to tell me her dad molested her.
 All those years, I didn’t know if she would remember those things since she was so young.
 If she did remember, I wondered if she would be mad at me for staying with her father after the first time I discovered the abuse.
 I felt so guilty that I hadn’t stopped it from happening the second time.